If you’re looking for the best amps for acoustic bass, you’ve come to the right post!

 Plus, this B600C features a 6-band graphic EQ, a convenient Shape Switch with a variable Notch Filter, and a Blendable Overdrive circuit.

-This gives the player a wide variety of expressive tonal options across a wide range of musical genres and styles.
+This gives the player a wide variety of expressive tonal options across various musical genres and styles.

 Acoustic BNS6210 (Class D/Neo Bass Combo)